Click on the pages above for the link to our newsletter

 2. Please check your child's folder every night for homework, and graded papers.

-Lesson 12: I can solve adding to and putting together situations using the strategy draw a picture.
+Lesson 8: I can solve problems using the strategy make a model.

 We will have a quiz at the end of each week over the story from our Reading series.
 This is a comprehension quiz and covers skills such as plot, setting, sequence, character, etc.